tybor/nextgen-gallery-voting/readme.txt

 * Initial Release

 == Upgrade Notice ==

 = 2.4 =
+This update fixes a bug that stopped the drop down voting type working for images

+= 2.4 =
 This update adds a database autoupdater, as well as many new hooks and filters for new Premium features coming soon